adamnemecek/potpack/README.md

 [Original JS implementation](https://github.com/mapbox/potpack)

-As mentioned in the original implementation README, is not the most optimal algorithm, however it's very simple.
+As mentioned in the original implementation README, is not the most optimal algorithm (it might waste like 7% of your texture), however it's very simple and fast.